YottaDB/YDBDoc/ProgGuide/ioproc.rst

 If CENABLE is set, <CTRL-C> interrupts process execution.
 For more information on interrupt handling, refer to `Interrupt Handling <./isv.html#interrupt-handling>`_.

 By default, CENABLE is set.
 If CTRAP contains $C(3), CENABLE is disabled.

+Note that if CENABLE/NOCENABLE is used in M code invoked from a call-in where the main program is not M, this parameter is ignored.

 Example: